Why using consistent dog training signals stops bad behavior

 It might be helpful to compare an untrained dog with someone trying to learn a new language.
 The dog and the language student will primarily rely on clear instruction and predictability to understand their expectations.

-By using consistent signals, concise commands, tools such as a whistle or clicker, and a firm yet gentle tone, owners create predictable and understandable language for a dog to learn.
+By using consistent signals, concise commands, and tools such as a whistle or clicker, along with a firm yet gentle tone, owners create a predictable and understandable language for their dog to learn.

 Consistency is essential